Perfect5th/simple-site/README.md

 This is a place for me to test out a very simple method of deploying a static HTML site with pages written in markdown.
 Think like Jekyll or Hugo but much "dumber".

+The demo site can be found [here][demo site] and is completely unstyled and has no javascript.

 For my actual website source see [this repo][1].

 ## How it works